 In general, all my XSLT is server side and is not generating "dynamic

-pages" so I do not expect to have either scaling or robustness issues
+pages."
+Therefore, I do not expect to have either scaling or

-Michael Kay's new book (which I am finding very helpful BTW - and
+that dealt Michael Kay's new book (which I am finding very helpful BTW

 Dr. Steven Ericsson-Zenith